determined-ai/determined/docs/reference/training/experiment-config-reference.rst

 ``gradient_compression``
 ========================

 Optional.
-Whether to compress gradients when they are exchanged during :ref:`multi-gpu-training`.
+Whether to compress gradients when they are exchanged during distributed training.
 Compression may alter gradient values to achieve better space reduction.
 Defaults to ``false``.

 ``mixed_precision``
 ===================

 Optional.
-Whether to use mixed precision training with PyTorch during :ref:`multi-gpu-training`.
+Whether to use mixed precision training with PyTorch during distributed training.
 Setting ``O1`` enables mixed precision and loss scaling.
 Defaults to ``O0`` which disables mixed precision training.
 This configuration setting is deprecated; users are advised to call :meth:`context.configure_apex_amp <determined.pytorch.PyTorchTrialContext>` in the constructor of their trial class instead.

 ``tensor_fusion_threshold``
 ===========================

 Optional.
-The threshold in MB for batching together gradients that are exchanged during :ref:`multi-gpu-training`.
+The threshold in MB for batching together gradients that are exchanged during distributed training.
 Defaults to ``64``.

 ``tensor_fusion_cycle_time``
 ============================

 Optional.
-The delay (in milliseconds) between each tensor fusion during :ref:`multi-gpu-training`.
+The delay (in milliseconds) between each tensor fusion during distributed training.
 Defaults to ``5``.

 ``auto_tune_tensor_fusion``